Godbharle Swapnil R., M.Sc. Health Sciences, Savitribai Phule Pune University, Pune, India.

 - Climate conditions strongly affect the water-borne diseases and diseases transmitted through insects, snails or other cold-blooded animals.

 - Changes in the climate conditions will lengthen the transmission seasons of the important vector-borne diseases.

 All populations will be affected by climate change, but some are more vulnerable than others.
 Populations living in Small Island, developing countries and other coastal regions, megacities, and mountainous and polar regions are more vulnerable.
 The health effects are expected to be more severe for children and elderly people-in particular, those living in poor countries.

 Measures to reduce the impact of climate change on health

 - Make sure that the existing public health surveillance systems are sufficiently comprehensive and sensitive enough to detect the minute potential effects of climate change on health.

-- Establish and effectively implement the heat warning systems and air cooling systems and take steps to increase public awareness of consequences of heat exposure.
+- Establish and effectively implement the heat warning systems and air cooling systems and take steps to increase public awareness of the consequences of heat exposure.

 - Air quality monitoring and management.

-- Increase the awareness of climate change and its impact on health among the public health and medical practitioners.
+- Increase the awareness of climate change and its impact on health among public health and medical practitioners.